RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/40-MAT.md

 <sup>3</sup> For Herod had laid hold on John, and bound him, and put [him] in prison for Herodias’ sake, his brother Philip’s wife.
 <sup>4</sup> For John said unto him, It is not lawful for thee to have her.
 <sup>5</sup> And when he would have put him to death, he feared the multitude, because they counted him as a prophet.
-<sup>6</sup> But when Herod’s birthday was kept, the daughter of Herodias danced before them , and pleased Herod.
+<sup>6</sup> But when Herod’s birthday was kept, the daughter of Herodias danced before them, and pleased Herod.
 <sup>7</sup> Whereupon he promised with an oath to give her whatsoever she would ask.
 <sup>8</sup> And she, being before instructed of her mother, said, Give me here John Baptist’s head in a charger.
 <sup>9</sup> And the king was sorry: nevertheless for the oath’s sake, and them which sat with him at meat, he commanded [it] to be given [her].
 <sup>10</sup> And he sent, and beheaded John in the prison.
 <sup>11</sup> And his head was brought in a charger, and given to the damsel: and she brought [it] to her mother.
 <sup>12</sup> And his disciples came, and took up the body, and buried it, and went and told Jesus.
-<sup>13</sup> When Jesus heard [of it], he departed thence by ship into a desert place apart : and when the people had heard [thereof], they followed him on foot out of the cities.
+<sup>13</sup> When Jesus heard [of it], he departed thence by ship into a desert place apart: and when the people had heard [thereof], they followed him on foot out of the cities.
 <sup>14</sup> And Jesus went forth, and saw a great multitude, and was moved with compassion toward them, and he healed their sick.
 <sup>15</sup> And when it was evening, his disciples came to him, saying, This is a desert place, and the time is now past; send the multitude away, that they may go into the villages, and buy themselves victuals.
-<sup>16</sup> But Jesus said unto them, They need not depart ; give ye them to eat.
+<sup>16</sup> But Jesus said unto them, They need not depart; give ye them to eat.
 <sup>17</sup> And they say unto him, We have here but five loaves, and two fishes.
 <sup>18</sup>  He said, Bring them hither to me.
 <sup>19</sup> And he commanded the multitude to sit down on the grass, and took the five loaves, and the two fishes, and looking up to heaven, he blessed, and brake, and gave the loaves to [his] disciples, and the disciples to the multitude.
 <sup>20</sup> And they did all eat, and were filled: and they took up of the fragments that remained twelve baskets full.
 <sup>21</sup> And they that had eaten were about five thousand men, beside women and children.